LeiG/MultiUserBlog/README.md

 # MultiUserBlog

-This blog is built to run on Google App Engine.
+This blog is built to run on Google App Engine and publicly avaiable at [http://udacity-commitlogs.appspot.com/blog](http://udacity-commitlogs.appspot.com/blog).

 To test the application locally, you need to